This primer will use some terminology that is best explained up front so that we are all speaking the same language.

 The renderings in this section show illustrations for some of the terms used in the fin setup discussion.

-Hopefully, these will provide a visual guide to the terminology.
+Hopefully, these will provide a visual guide to some of the terminology.